Add to my favorites

 Synergy and Antagonism

-Coenzyme Q10 (CoQ10) works synergistically with vitamin E, alpha-lipoic acid, and carnitine to enhance antioxidant defense and energy production.
-Additionally, pantethine boosts cellular function and energy production when combined with CoQ10.
-Statins can deplete CoQ10 levels, acting antagonistically.
+Coenzyme Q10 (CoQ10) works synergistically with vitamin E, alpha-lipoic acid, and carnitine to enhance antioxidant defense and cellular energy production.
+Statins can deplete CoQ10 levels, acting as an antagonist.

 May Help With The Following Conditions